Koneko1625/Credit-Card-Fraud-testing/README.md

 - **One entry point**: `make pipeline` (or the Docker `CMD`) is the only thing anyone needs to run — no manual cell execution, no hidden ordering requirements.

-## Handoff to Person C

-Person C's drift-testing harness should depend only on `src/fraud_pipeline/inference.py`:

 ```python
 from src.fraud_pipeline.inference import load_inference_artifacts, predict_batch